 - Make sure their research shines through in their application

-Now, let’s get started on how to apply these steps to your job application, so you can start getting better results immediately!
+Now, let's get started on how to apply these steps to your job application, so you can start getting better results and standing out immediately!

 STEP ONE: Upfront work

 You're probably wondering what this means.
 Doing the upfront work before applying for a job simply means doing your research not only on the potential job position and organization, but also on yourself.